yclas/guides/docs/Settings-categories.md

 # Categories

-In this guide, you can learn how to  add new categories, how to manage already existing ones and how to configure a category widget.
+In this guide, you can learn how to  add new categories,  manage already existing ones and configure a category widget.

 * [ Add categories and manage them](Classifieds-how-to-add-new-categories-and-manage-them.md)
    -   Learn how to create and manage categories.